First Battle of al-Faw: Iranian attack

-On 9 February 1986, the Iranians launched Operation Dawn 8 (عملیات والفجر ۸), in which 100,000 troops comprising five Army divisions and 50,000 men from the Pasdaran and the Basij advanced in a two-pronged offensive into southern Iraq.
-Unlike the earlier offensives, Dawn 8 was planned entirely by professional Army officers, all of whom had begun their careers under the Shah.
+On 9 February 1986, the Iranians launched Operation Dawn 8 (عملیات والفجر ۸), in which 100,000 troops comprising five Army divisions and 50,000 men from the Revolutionary Guards and the Basij paramilitary advanced in a two-pronged offensive into southern Iraq.
+Unlike the earlier offensives, Dawn 8 was planned entirely by professional Army officers, all of whom were former officers of the Imperial Iranian Army during the rule of the Shah.
 The Iranians launched a feint attack against Basra (around al-Qurnah) from 9–14 February, attempting to split Iraq's 3rd and 7th Corps; this was stopped by the Iraqis.
 Meanwhile, the main Iranian blow fell on the strategically important Al-Faw peninsula, which fell after only 24 hours of fighting.
 Iran's northern forces launched human wave attacks, while the southern forces launched an armored attack against the enemy.
 Both attacks were stopped with heavy Iraqi firepower, and the Iranians suffered 4,000 casualties.
 However, the Iraqis became convinced that this was the main point of attack, and diverted their forces to that sector; this is now recognised as a deception.
 Instead, Iran's primary objective was Iraq's al-Faw peninsula, the only area in Iraq that touched the Persian Gulf.